redis/redis-doc/commands/xpending.md

 When `XPENDING` is called with just a key name and a consumer group name, it just outputs a summary about the pending messages in a given consumer group.
-In the following example, we create a consumed group and immediately create a pending message by reading from the group with `XREADGROUP`.
+In the following example, we create a consumer group and immediately create a pending message by reading from the group with `XREADGROUP`.